Join Us for Open Studios

 - Georgetown Public Library

-In memory of long-time Jackson artist Lisa Neher (1955-2017), a rent-free studio is being awarded for one year to a local developing artist who is a DC resident and has a demonstrated professional body of work and wishes to advance to the next level.
+In memory of long-time Jackson artist Lisa Neher (1955-2017), a rent-free studio has been awarded for one year to a local developing artist who is a DC resident and has a demonstrated professional body of work and wishes to advance to the next level.